2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Members：**  LIN,ZHONG-BIN

 **Content：**
-(Google翻譯)

-After the DC motor and servo motor are installed in the vehicle, the controller is not yet installed in the vehicle, and we choose to use the Raspberry Pi 4.
-The reason why we choose to use the Raspberry Pi 4 is that the Raspberry Pi 4 has high program computing efficiency and small size. , more suitable for image recognition function.
-We installed Plum Pie 4 on the third layer, and fixed the Plum Pie and the 3mm wooden board of the third energy with bare wire.
+With only the Dc motor and servo motor installed in the vehicle, the controller is not yet finished.
+We chose to use the Raspberry Pi 4, and for the reason, owing to the high program computing efficiency and small size it provides, it makes the function of image recognizing far superior.
+We installed Raspberry Pi 4 on the third (the lowest) layer, and then fixed it onto the layer with plastic screws.

-車輛安裝完直流馬達與伺服馬達後，車輛剩下控制器尚未安裝，而控制器我們選擇使用樹梅派4，之所以選擇使用樹梅派4是因為，樹梅派4程式運算效能高體積小，更適合用來ˊ做影像辨識功能。我們將樹梅派4安裝於第三層位置，將樹梅派與第三能的3mm木板用裸絲固定起來。

 *****
 **Date：** 2022/6/29